Alex-Bellamy/bidspace-client-june-2020/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1cc7a97d-fe63-4123-8e62-c95e5d285cfd/deploy-status)](https://app.netlify.com/sites/bidspace/deploys)

 ## The challenge
-Using newly acquired skills to work independently, plan and execute complex web app with my fellow students.
+Using newly acquired skills to work independently, plan and execute a complex web app with my fellow students.

 After brainstorming we decided to go with an app where landlords can list their parking space and people can bid on it - 'Airbnb' of the parking space world.
 Built in React with a corresponding API (also in my repos).